-‘Deeply disturbing and painful,’ says Defence Minister Rajnath Singh on soldiers killed in Ladakh
+PM Modi calls all-party meeting on June 19 to discuss situation after India-China clash in Ladakh

 Four more Indian soldiers are said to be in critical condition, ANI reported on Wednesday citing unidentified officials.
 Tensions between the two countries have been rising since May after Chinese troops clashed with the Indian Army at several points along the Line of Actual Control – the disputed border between the two countries, which is neither defined nor demarcated.

 Though the Chinese side also suffered casualties, there is no official word on it.
-Reports say between 35 to 40 Chinese soldiers died.
+Reports say between 35 and 40 Chinese soldiers died.

 Both India and China have blamed each other for the scuffle.